nashville-software-school/client-side-mastery/book-4-the-initiate/chapters/DAILY_JOURNAL_SAVING_ENTRIES.md

 ## Collect Form Field Values

-1. Using query selectors
+1. Use `document.querySelector` to select your input fields.
-1. Using `.value` property
+1. Use the `.value` property on the input field elements to get the text that you typed/chose.

 ### Basic Input Validation